 In this paper, we focus on an important class of extensions proposed earlier for Petri nets, pertaining to the addition of three types of special arcs, namely inhibitor, reset and transfer arcs from places to transitions.
-We investigate how different combinations of these extensions affect the decidability of four key decision problems: reachability (whether a given marking can be reached), coverability, (whether a marking can be covered), termination, (whether the net has an infinite run) and deadlock-freeness (whether the net can get to a marking where no transition is fireable).
+We investigate how different combinations of these extensions affect the decidability of four key decision problems: reachability, coverability, termination, and deadlock-freeness.
 To start with, an inhibitor-arc effectively models a zero test, and hence with two inhibitor arcs one can model two-counter machines, leading to undecidability of all of the above decision problems.
-However, Reinhardt [19] showed that if we impose a hierarchy among places with inhibitor arcs (a single inhibitor arc being a subcase), we recover decidability of reachability.
-Recently, Bonnet [4] gave a simplified proof of this using techniques of Leroux [13] and also showed that termination and coverability are decidable for Petri nets with hierarchical inhibitor arcs.
+However, Reinhardt [19] showed that if we impose a hierarchy among places with inhibitor arcs (a single inhibitor arc being a sub-case), we recover decidability of reachability.
+Recently [4] simplified this proof using techniques of Leroux [13] and also showed that termination and coverability are decidable for Petri nets with heirarchical inhibitor arcs.
 With reset arcs (which remove all tokens from a pre-place) and transfer arcs (which transfer all tokens from a pre-place to a post-place), reachability and deadlock-freeness are known to be undecidable [8], athough termination and coverability are decidable [10].

 Our interest in this paper lies in asking what happens when hierarchy is introduced among all combinations of special arcs.
-Thus, we specify a hierarchy, or total ordering, among the places and say that the special arcs respect the hierarchy if whenever there is a special arc from a place p to a transition t, there are also special arcs from every place lower than p in the hierarchy to t.
+Thus, we specify a hierarchy, or total ordering, licensed under Creative Commons License CC-BY among the places and say that the special arcs respect the hierarchy if whenever there is a special arc from a place p to a transition t, there are also special arcs from every place lower than p in the hierarchy to t.
 The study of Petri nets extended with hierarchical and non-hierarchical special arcs provides a generic framework that subsumes several existing questions and throws up new ones.
 While some of these classes and questions have been studied earlier, there are still several classes where nothing seems to be known about the decidability of the above decision problems.